 False Allegation

 Another defense is I didn't do it.
 In other words, I didn't commit any domestic violence against this person.
-They don't have any injuries; I didn't have anything to do with it.
+They don't have any injuries; I had nothing to do with it.
 If they have injuries, the argument could be that I didn't cause those injuries.
-They caused them to themselves.
+They caused it to themselves.

-Maybe somebody else caused them to them, but I wasn't the one that did it.
-That's certainly a defense in a domestic violence case that you're not the one that did it.
+Maybe somebody else caused them harm, but I wasn't the one who did it.
+That's certainly a defense in a domestic violence case that you're not the one who did it.
 Obviously, to be able to run that defense, you would have to be able to show that you didn't do or say anything that would support the fact that you did get in some sort of an altercation with the other party.

 So, those are the main defenses when it comes to domestic violence cases in Los Angeles.
 As far as specifics on how to defend the case, obviously, that's going to be left up to your attorney, depending on what the facts and circumstances are surrounding your case.

-Your attorneys will make the decisions strategically as far as what they're going to do.
-However, they're going to keep you in the loop because your testimony and involvement in the case are crucial.
+Your attorneys will make strategic decisions about what to do.
+However, they're going to keep you in the loop because your testimony and involvement in the case are not just crucial, but integral to the process.
 You want to make sure that your testimony fits in with the rest of the testimony and the cross-examination, the arguments, the witnesses, and the evidence that your defense attorney is putting in.

-So, if you've got a domestic violence case, looking at who the aggressor was, looking at what evidence the prosecutor has, and having the best Los Angeles domestic violence attorney you can find is definitely in your best interest.
-With the right defense strategy, a not-guilty verdict is a real possibility for your case.
+So, if you're facing a domestic violence case, it's crucial to assess who the aggressor was and the evidence the prosecutor has.
+Having the best Los Angeles domestic violence attorney you can find is definitely in your best interest.
+With the right defense strategy, a not-guilty verdict is not just a possibility, but a real potential outcome for your case, giving you hope and reassurance.